 The training and technical assistance that we provide during a closure programme also creates a powerful ripple effect.
 We retrain staff from the institution to work within the reformed child-protection system.
 We train foster parents to care for children who cannot return to their birth families.
 We help to train and support social workers, psychologists and case managers in order to build the capacity of social services in the area to support families and protect children without resorting to orphanages.

 The other major change that our closure programmes bring about is to stop child protection systems from focusing solely on children in isolation.
 We show why it is important to consider the child and the parents.
 Children and their families are two pieces of the same jigsaw and by thinking about the child in the context of their family, children can be protected without the use of institutions.

 Our work in Romania shows that by closing orphanages in this way, we can create a domino effect.
+There were over 100,000 children in orphanages when our work began.
+There are now less than 7,500.
 It takes time but the tipping point in Romania came once we had provided the proof.
 By successfully closing institutions and showing that there was a better way to protect children, a way that created far better outcomes for everyone, we were able to build confidence and be the catalyst for much wider reform.